Launch Recite Me assistive technology Accessibility Toolbar

 A 35-foot buffer on the east bank of Chimacum Creek is permanently protected, and may be enhanced by improving the stream channel and planting native riparian vegetation.
 Protecting this buffer provides safe passage and habitat for chum, cutthroat, pink, steelhead and coho salmon, as well as other fish.
 Trumpeter swans frequent the valley in winter.

 The remainder of the property is devoted to agriculture and related uses.
-In 2015, Finnriver Orchard relocated to Chimacum Dairy and has signed a long-term lease with an option to buy the property.
-Thousands of cider apple and pear trees have been planted, there is a tasting room and outdoor event space, and office space and test plots have been leased to groups such as the Organic Seed Alliance, WSU Extension and the North Olympic Salmon Coalition.
+In 2015, Finnriver Farm & Cidery relocated to Chimacum Dairy and later bought the property.
+Thousands of cider apple and pear trees have been planted, there’s a tasting room and outdoor event space, and office space and test plots have been leased to groups such as the Organic Seed Alliance, WSU Extension, and North Olympic Salmon Coalition.

 The old Chimacum Dairy property is another example of Jefferson Land Trust working with farm families and community partners to keep farmland in production and protected forever.
 Together, our shared vision of working farms, local food, employment and wildlife habitat has become a reality.